The Haunting of M. Night Shyamalan

 Four words that became a global catchphrase, a meme before memes existed, the line whispered in school corridors like a secret initiation ritual.
 Entire generations grew up quoting a traumatised child as if it were small talk.

-He also laid the groundwork for what later got marketed as “elevated horror”: haunted families, domestic dread, grief as the real monster.
-Shyamalan did it without the A24 mood lighting or designer trauma arcs — just sincerity, atmosphere, and a stubborn belief that horror should feel personal.
+He also laid the groundwork for what later got packaged and sold as “elevated horror”: haunted families, domestic dread, grief as the real monster.
+Shyamalan did it first, without the A24 mood lighting or designer trauma arcs — just sincerity, atmosphere, and a stubborn belief that horror should feel personal.

-He’s the internet’s favourite punching bag and favourite comeback story, depending on the month, and whether people still watch his films or just remember the cultural echo, one thing’s certain:
+He’s the internet’s favourite punching bag and favourite comeback story, depending on the month.
+Whether people still watch his films or just remember the cultural echo, one thing is certain: Shyamalan lives rent-free in the cultural crawlspace.

 Shyamalan’s career isn’t a rise, a fall, or a comeback — it’s a haunting.
 A 25-year encounter between a filmmaker and the monster he accidentally summoned at 28.